|The village of Elsau, Switzerland

 |Click to Enlarge

-The Hamilton County Historical Society is not specific about the year, but list Jacob Brinker as building Brinker's Mill (Today a Pennsylvania State Park) in
+The Hamilton County Historical Society is not specific about the year, but list Jacob Brinker as building Brinker's Mill (Today a Pennsylvania State Tourist attraction and Park) in

 the 1750s.
 It may be that Andreas financially helped Jacob build the mill, because a few years later, we find that,